denten-books/plain-text/main.md

 character on someone else's screen.
 The task of microanalysis will be to recover a measure of material context underlying textual production and dissemination.
-To trace the flows of governance and control that lurk beneath (as Kittler rightly suggests) must mean more than passive apprehension of footprints indicating the "evanescent absence" of life ("the sign about which Robinson Crusoe would make no mistake", in Lacan's words) [@lacan_seminar_1997, 167], but rather it would entail the proactive deployment of tools like
+To trace the flows of governance and control that lurk beneath (and of which Kittler warns us) must mean more than passive apprehension of footprints indicating the "evanescent absence" of life ("the sign about which Robinson Crusoe would make no mistake", in Lacan's words) [@lacan_seminar_1997, 167], but rather it would entail the proactive deployment of tools like